 Supposedly, at the end of the tunnel, there exists a hidden village (Inunaki Village), where the constitution of Japan doesn’t hold sway.
 That basically means anything goes in that location, a no man’s land.
 There are a ton of different urban legends regarding this, some paranormal in nature, some just plain creepy.

 Nobody really knows why the tunnel leading to the abandoned village was sealed up, and there are also conflicting reports on why the village was abandoned in the first place.
+These range from murders and spirits to more plain fare like it’s a dangerous place to visit.

 Ok, so now that bit of exposition is out of the way, let’s get on to the movie itself.